seamusabshere/fuzzy_match/README.markdown

 Otherwise, pure ruby versions of the string similarity algorithms derived from the [answer to a StackOverflow question](http://stackoverflow.com/questions/653157/a-better-similarity-ranking-algorithm-for-variable-length-strings) and [the text gem](https://github.com/threedaymonk/text/blob/master/lib/text/levenshtein.rb) are used.
 Thanks [marzagao](http://stackoverflow.com/users/10997/marzagao) and [threedaymonk](https://github.com/threedaymonk)!

+## JRuby usage

+In addition to amatch you can also use JRuby with a Java library.
+In order to do that, you have to add jbundler to your Gemfile:

+    platform :jruby do
+      gem 'jbundler'
+    end

+and you need a Jarfile containing

+    jar 'info.debatty:java-string-similarity'

+The engine has to be set to jruby then:

+    FuzzyMatch.engine = :jruby

 ## Real-world usage

 <p><a href="http://brighterplanet.com"><img src="https://s3.amazonaws.com/static.brighterplanet.com/assets/logos/flush-left/inline/green/rasterized/brighter_planet-160-transparent.png" alt="Brighter Planet logo"/></a></p>